VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Other states have implemented similar contingent financial incentives to maintain foundational, local spatial data (Massachusetts, for example, [with their 911 addressing data](https://www.mass.gov/doc/standard-for-digital-parcels-and-related-data-sets-version-3/download)).
 Assuming that municipalities remain responsible for and the authoritative source of land records, [It is time to consider supporting Vermont municipalities in the upkeep of parcel data on which many State programs now depend.]

-### 2.3.2 Eligibility

-- VCGI will continue to accept and review parcel geometry updates on a rolling basis.
-A municipal official (or a contact from a municipality's mapping vendor) must send a standard-compliant parcel geometry update to VCGI by October 1st of a calendar year to be eligible to receive a financial incentive the following year
-- No more than one standard-compliant parcel geometry update per municipality will be accepted each calendar year
-- Parcel geometry updates will continued to be submitted to VCGI using the [Share Map Data](https://vcgi.vermont.gov/data-and-programs/share-map-data) form
-- VCGI should be notified if a municipality has no changes to report.
-A municipality that reports no changes will not be eligible to receive a financial incentive
-- Some municipalities may choose to “opt-out,” forgoing their eligibility in exchange for VCGI assisting in their parcel geometry update Municipalities that may be good candidates to opt-out include:
-    - Municipalities not currently updating their parcel geometry, contracting with a non-GIS vendor, or having "low confidence" in their ability to conduct parcel geometry updated internally
-    - Municipalities with a relatively small parcel count or relatively few parcel geometry updates

 ### 2.3.3 Considerations